gbs4ever/suitecloud_project/README.md

 [See more here](https://www.npmjs.com/package/@oracle/suitecloud-cli)

-use ```suitecloud file:create -i```
+To get started use ```npm install -g --acceptSuiteCloudSDKLicense @oracle/suitecloud-cli``` Make sure you have java installed on your machine

-No account has been set up for this project.
+If No account has been set up for this project.
 Run "suitecloud account:setup" to link your project with your account

 For version control we use github with [SDF framework](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_4702622163.html#SuiteCloud-Development-Framework-Overview) .